 The use of any electronic devices with computing capabilities is prohibited during exams and quizzes.

 Given the variety of students taking the course, it is important to ensure that every one of you has the necessary mathematical background which allows you to fully focus on the wealth of new material which you must learn in Math 180.
-Therefore your instructor will administer a 20-minute diagnostic exam on Wednesday of the first week of classes.
+Therefore your instructor will administer a short (roughly 20-minute) diagnostic exam on Wednesday of the first week of classes.
 This exam will consist of problems based on topics from basic algebra and pre-calculus that are required for Math 180.
 It will be graded based on a simple S atisfactory/U nsatisfactory system.
 The results of the diagnostic exam will not affect or in any way be counted towards your final grade for the course.
 The grade of U means that your current skills may not be sufficient to continue in Math 180 without substantial difficulties and danger to fail the course, unless you take steps to improve.
 If you receive a U, you are encouraged to talk to your instructor/advisor to discuss your options.
-Those may include (re)taking Math 121, enrolling in the 4-week review session that runs weeks 2 through 6, enrolling in additional ESP-sections, seeking tutoring help, etc. All these options are subject to availability, so you have to act quickly.
+Those may include (re)taking Math 121, enrolling in additional ESP-sections, seeking tutoring help, etc. All these options are subject to availability, so you have to act quickly.

 The course grade is based on the following categories with the point values associated to each.
 Students are expected to be present for all exams.
 Makeup exams will only be given in case of a verifiable emergency or a formal request by the UIC atheletic department.
 Do not schedule travel on an exam date.